 The branch's businesses are subject to extensive regulation and supervision.
 Regulations have been adopted or are being considered by regulators and policy-makers worldwide.
 In December 2017, the Basel Committee published standards that it described as the finalisation of the Basel III post-crisis regulatory reforms.
 These standards revise the Basel Committee's standardised and model-based approaches for credit risk, provide a new standardised approach for operational risk capital and revise the frameworks for credit valuation adjustment risk.
 They also set a floor on internally developed capital requirements at a percentage of the capital requirements under the standardised approach.
-The Basel Committee has proposed that national regulators implement these standards beginning January 1, 2023, and that the new floor be phased in over five years.

-The Basel Committee's standards are not effective in any

-jurisdiction until rules implementing such standards have been implemented by the relevant authorities in such jurisdiction.
-The Prudential Authority remains committed to a full, timely and consistent implementation of the remaining standards not yet in force.
+The Basel Committee's standards are not effective in any jurisdiction until rules implementing such standards have been implemented by the relevant authorities in such jurisdiction.
+In September 2022, the PA published its proposed requirements for the revised standards including credit risk (standardised and modelled approaches), operational risk, leverage ratio and the output floor.
+The proposed implementation is January 1, 2024.